mattdesl/budo/docs/comparisons.md

 ## budō

 [budō](https://github.com/mattdesl/budo) lies somewhere between the rich feature set of [Beefy](#beefy) and the small focus of [wzrd](#wzrd).
-It spawns a watchify process, produces ndjson logs, and integrates with LiveReload (including CSS injection).
-It is also the base for more experimental features like [Chrome script injection](https://github.com/mattdesl/budo-chrome), and rapid prototyping.
+It has a stronger focus on LiveReload and incremental bundling, suspending the server response until the bundle is complete (i.e. never serves stale bundles).
+It is also the base for more experimental features like [Chrome script injection](https://github.com/mattdesl/budo-chrome) and [React hot module replacement](https://github.com/milankinen/livereactload).

 ## beefy

 [Beefy](https://github.com/chrisdickinson/beefy) is a feature-rich dev tool for browserify, and much of the inspiration for this project.
-It has a wide scope, encompassing browserify and watchify, and takes a different approach to bundling by using watchify's programmatic API rather than [execspawn](https://www.npmjs.com/package/npm-execspawn).
+It has a wide scope, encompassing browserify and watchify, and takes a different approach to live reload.

 ```sh
 #example ...